mbsabath/large_data_in_R/Large-Data-in-R.md

 time, so if we have a lot of calculations to do, things may take a while.
 Similarly, memory can only hold so much data, and if we go over that limit, we either get an error, or have to find some work around.
-Understanding this flow is key to analyizing how to find those workarounds, and what the limits on our workarounds are.
+Understanding this flow is key to analyzing how to find those workarounds, and what the limits on our workarounds are.

 ## Part 2: How Does R Work With Memory?